 The Bay City has a history of attracting visionaries and entrepreneurs who are often at the creative cutting edge of their time.
-Expats moving to San Francisco join a rich tradition of pioneers, from the gold miners who started the first European settlements, to the counter-cultural movements of the 20th century and the venture capitalists of the dot-com boom.
-As much as it is known for its history, migrants continue to be drawn to the city for its landmarks and the lifestyle it offers residents.
+Expats moving to San Francisco join a rich tradition of pioneers, from the gold miners who started the first European settlements, to the counter-cultural movements of the 20th century and the venture capitalists of the tech boom.
+As much as it is known for its history, migrants continue to be drawn to the city for its landmarks and the liberal lifestyle it offers residents.

 The healthcare system in San Francisco is one of the best in the country, and the city is one of the few places in the USA where uninsured residents have access to subsidised healthcare.
 It also has some of the best hospitals in California.
 Most expats will, however, require medical cover to access these.

 In some ways, the city is a victim of its own success and long-time residents often bear the burden.
 The extremely high cost of living is pushing many residents out of their neighbourhoods which are, in turn, gentrified by wealthier inhabitants.
 Families are increasingly moving towards San Jose and other parts of the Bay Area.